Seneca-SRT111-Fall2026/SRT111-Lab1/README.md

 - Run the script from the terminal.

-## Task4 — Using the math Module to Calculate
+## Task 4 — Using the math Module to Calculate
 **Objective:** Learn how to import Python modules, take user input, perform type conversion, and use mathematical constants and formulas.
 **Instructions**
 - Create a file named `task4.py`.